kokizzu/lexid/README.md

 	// optional starting counter
 	lexid.Config.AtomicCounter = 0

-	// optional separator,
+	// optional separator
-	// you can set this to empty string if you set the Min*TimeLength >= 6 or 11 lexid.Config.Separator = `~`
+	// you can set this to empty string if you keep the Min*TimeLength config >= 6 or 11 lexid.Config.Separator = ``

 	// optional minimum counter segment length,
 	// if set lower than 6 will not lexicographically orderable anymore